 Social learning is encouraged by pupils having the opportunity to praise each other.
 Peer praise is very meaningful for pupils.
-Older children acting as role models, for example, lunchtime encourages positive interactions and aspirations.
+Older children acting as role models, for example, lunch time encourages positive interactions and aspirations.

-Assemblies and all class-based lessons provide high quality opportunities for praise linked to deeper learning.

-Assemblies involve an element of positive praise and celebration, with each teacher giving explicit praise, along with celebrations such as Headteacher's Award, Writer of the Week and the cube system of reward.
+Assemblies and all class based lessons provide high quality opportunities for praise linked to deeper learning.
+Assemblies involve an element of positive praise and celebration, with each teacher giving explicit praise, along with celebrations such as Headteacher's Award, Writer of the Week, mathematician of the week, mindset tokens and the cube system of reward.

 We recognise the importance of positive comments, respectful interactions and role modelling for the children.

 Our positive approaches are based on understanding that pupils are learning how to manage themselves with the added complexity that they are doing so within a community of other learners who might not yet be skilled.
 This clearly suggests that triggers and challenge will arise, which will need to be managed.
-Children will be supported in self-regulation and this represents that good learning has taken place.
+Children will be supported in selfregulation and this represents that good learning has taken place.